-In keeping with the College's mission to "produce skilled warfighting leaders able to overcome diverse 21st century security challenges," and to meet the expectations set by the Chairman of the Joint Chiefs of Staff, the Command and Staff College faculty have designed a curriculum focused
+In keeping with the College's mission to "produce skilled warfighting leaders able to overcome diverse 21st century security challenges," and to meet the expectations set by the Chairman of the Joint Chiefs of Staff, the Command and Staff College faculty have designed a curriculum focused on accomplishing a set of overarching goals.
+The outcomes are to ensure that graduates:

-- 1) Understand war, the spectrum of conflict, and the practice of operational art. - 2) Understand national policy and strategy, joint and Marine Corps doctrine, and their application within the geopolitical context. - 3) Understand the effects of culture on military operations and security matters. - 4) Think critically, make sound decisions, and develop innovative solutions to complex problems. - 5) Anticipate change, recognize opportunity and risk, and lead transitions. - 6) Lead in an ethical manner while serving as commanders and staff officers. - 7) Communicate complex ideas with clarity and precision in both oral and written forms.
+- 1. War and Conflict: Analyze the continuum of competition, conflict, and war and the practice of operational art. - 2.
+Policy and Doctrine: Analyze national policy and strategy, joint and Marine Corps Doctrine, and their application in the current and future security environment. - 3.
+Culture: Understand the effects of culture on military operations and security matters. - 4.
+Thinking, Solving, and Communicating: Apply critical thinking, and innovative solutions to complex issues with clarity and precision in both oral and written forms. - 5.
+Change: Anticipate change, recognize opportunity and risk, and lead transitions. - 6.
+Leadership in the Profession of Arms: Lead in an ethical manner while serving as commanders and staff officers. - 7.
+Operations in the Information Environment: Gain an information advantage by applying the power of information and understanding its effects.